Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Problem Formulation

-We consider an isolated residential microgrid with distributed generators (DGs).
-The residential microgrid provides power to a set $\mathcal{D}=\{1,\ldots,n\}$ of $n$ households.
-Without loss of generality, each household is assumed to be equipped with base loads, one EV and one air conditioner (AC), as shown in Fig.~1.
-Moreover, there exists one home energy management system (HEMS) for each household to schedule the controllable appliances including AC and EV.
-For privacy-preserving purpose, each HEMS can only access the common information from DGs and its own local information.
-We consider this problem over the horizon $T$ with each time step $\Delta t$, i.e., $t\in\mathcal{T}=\{0,1,\ldots,T-1\}$.
+Consider a cloud-edge environment for residential load scheduling.
+As illustrated in Fig. \ref{fig:system}, we assume an isolated microgrid at the edge layer, consisting of a set $\mathcal{D}=\{1,\ldots,n\}$ of $n$ households and distributed generators (DGs).
+The DGs and households communicate bidirectionally with cloud layer to maintain power balance and coordinate the operation of all flexible loads.
+Without loss of generality, each household is assumed to be equipped with base loads, one EV and one air conditioner (AC).
+Moreover, each household has one home energy management system (HEMS) that schedules controllable appliances including AC and EV.
+To ensure data governance, each HEMS can only access public information from the DGs along with its own local information.
+We consider this load scheduling problem over a horizon $T$ time steps, with each step of duration $\Delta t$, \emph{i.e.}, $t\in\mathcal{T}=\{1,\ldots,T\}$.